topkecleon/telegram-bot-bash/examples/webhook/README.md

 #### Simple update processing

-To configure simple update processing delete file `data-bot-bash/webhook-fifo` after your webhook is working.
+To configure `Simple update processing` delete the file `data-bot-bash/webhook-fifo` after your webhook is working.
-Every webhook call now forwards incoming Telegram updates to the named pipe `data-bot-bash/webhook-fifo`
+All webhook calls are now forwarded to `bin/process_update.sh` for processing.

-Now enable webhook on Telegram (_see below_).
+To start `Simple processing ` enable webhook on Telegram (_see below_).

 Every incoming Telegram update load Bashbot once for processing one command.
-Even it seems overkill to load Bashbot on every update, it's more responsive and create less server load for a low traffic bot.
+Even it seems overkill to load Bashbot on every incoming update, it's more responsive and create less server load for low traffic bots.

-*Note:* You must NOT start bashbot when simple update processing is enabled.
+If your bot uses `addons` or `BASHBOT_EVENTs` you can't use `Simple processing`.

+*Note:* `Simple processing` works without running `bashbot.sh start`.

 #### High traffic processing